 Drive, hike, or sail your way around Gozo to discover the rustic, untouched side of Malta, where sheep farms rub shoulders with pre-historic sites.

-Right now, September/2020 is the cheapest month to fly to Malta.
-April/2020 is the most expensive time of year to fly to Malta.
+Right now, July/2020 is the most affordable time of year to fly to Malta.
+August/2020 is the most expensive time to fly to Malta.

-No airlines fly direct between Australia and Malta.
+No airlines fly non-stop from Australia to Malta.

-Emirates is the cheapest airline that flies from Australia to Malta.
+Etihad Airways is the cheapest airline that flies to Malta from Australia.

-Qatar Airways is the best airline to fly between Australia and Malta.
+Qatar Airways is the best airline to fly to Malta from Australia.